iskportal/grand-plan/README.md

 # Acknowledgements

-This document is provided with the effort of members of Open-Knowledge Foundation and Independent Society of Knowledge.
+This document is provided with the effort of members of Independent Society of Knowledge and Independent Society of Knowledge.

 ## Contact